Dynamsoft/barcode-reader-java-samples/README.md

 These samples use a free public trial license which require network connection to function.
 You can request a 30-day free trial license key from <a href="https://www.dynamsoft.com/customer/license/trialLicense?architecture=dcv&product=dbr&utm_source=samples&package=java" target="_blank">Customer Portal</a> which works offline.

-To run sample `DecodeWithConcurrentInstance`, please contact us at https://www.dynamsoft.com/company/contact/ to get a concurrent instance license first.

-For more information, please refer to https://www.dynamsoft.com/license-server/docs/about/licensefaq.html.

 ## Contact Us